The Every Brain Matters Staff

 contact us at: firstname.lastname@example.org

-After experiencing the devastating consequence of marijuana legalization she started volunteering and warning other communities which opened the door for her to serve as Assistant Director of Every Brain Matters, a project of Parents Opposed to Pot (non-profit).
+After experiencing the devastating consequence of marijuana legalization she started volunteering and warning other communities which opened the door for her to serve as Director of Every Brain Matters, a project of Parents Opposed to Pot (non-profit).
 She is also an administrator for Moms Strong and is the Director of a group called Citizens for a Safe and Healthy Texas, which unites and educates communities on the impacts of marijuana.

 Aubree presents a unique firsthand perspective of this public health crisis that she expressed in the documentary, Chronic State.
 She has publicly debated the marijuana proponents in Texas in hopes they choose to embrace their children, not the drug culture expansion.